corda/corda/docs/source/running-a-notary-cluster/installing-percona.rst

   mysql> use corda;
   # The output should be `Database changed`.

 In the next section, we're :doc:`installing-the-notary-service`.
-You can read about :doc:`operating-percona` in a later section of this tutorial.